alinazhat/ali/README.md

 With that been said, let’s talk about my idea.

 ## **The Project Idea**

 For this project I decided to build a `Job Analyser` website tool that helps people to know more about several job roles nad make the right decision for there future dream job.

+After saying that, there are some key tasks that should be done, which are:

+### A. **Colecting The Data**

+For collecting data needed for this project, I’ll go with building a web scraper for job search websites to scrape the job posts information.

+#### Web Scraper

+There is a lot of Choices when it come to the web scraping frameworks/libraries, but I'm gonna use to methods:

+- API requests
+- BeautifulSoup

+#### Target wesites (Data Source)

+There a lot of option here to consider but I want to take the most detailed, and not very hard to scrape website.
+Some of the options are:

+- Monster:
+- Job Bank:
+- Indeed:
+- SimplyHired:
+- ZipRecruiter:
+- GLASSDOOR:
+- Career on stop

+#### Requirements

+- Python
+- jupyter Notebook (For interactive programing)
+- request library
+- beautifulsoup library (not sure yet)
+- Scrapy framework (not sure yet)